Paralegal Studies | On Campus

-The Paralegal Studies Program does not qualify for federal financial aid or PEL grants.
+The Paralegal Studies Program does not qualify for federal financial aid or Pell Grants.
 However, students may apply for a continuing education loan through banking institutions such as Campus Federal Credit Union.

-In order to earn the paralegal certificate, a student must take five required courses, three paralegal electives, the internship, the online legal ethics seminar, and court day.
-Students must also take an Intro to Word or Mastering Word course or test out of it.
-Law Office Technology (an elective) fulfills the requirement for the Word class.
+In order to earn the paralegal certificate, a student must take six required courses, two paralegal electives, the internship, and the online legal ethics seminar.

 The required courses, each of which is offered during every fall and spring semester, are as follows:

-Students choose three electives from the following list.
+Students choose two electives from the following list.
 The electives are offered on a rotating basis at the discretion of the program, unless otherwise indicated.
-Two electives are offered in the summer semester; and at least 3 or 4 electives are offering in spring and fall semesters.
+One elective is offered in the summer semester; and at least 3 electives are offering in spring and fall semesters.